 There is some criticism that the G43 doesn’t have a space with the existence of the G26, GLOCK’s compact double-stack 9mm, and the G42.
 If we compare the specifications of the three side-by-side it can give you a good idea of the size difference:

-Ultimately, the size differences between the G42 and the G26 seems pretty minimal.
-For those who are slender framed, though, it may be enough to make a difference.
+Ultimately, the size differences between the G42 and the G26 seem pretty minimal.
+For those who are slender-framed, though, it may be enough to make a difference.
 Especially since the G42 is lighter than the G26.

-It really doesn’t matter what I say here; GLOCK has finally released a single stack 9mm and it’s going to sell like hot cakes.
+It really doesn’t matter what I say here; GLOCK has finally released a single stack 9mm and it’s going to sell like hotcakes.
 What should matter is that I’m happy with that.
 While they released their single stack 9mm well behind the curve, they’ve certainly done it right.
 Yes, you could buy a GLOCK 26 or a GLOCK 42, but let’s be honest: single stack 9mms are easy to conceal, they are a caliber most people are comfortable with, and they make great daily carry guns.
 The GLOCK 43 is no exception.
-GLOCK has balanced form with function and packaged it all up as an easy to use, easy to conceal, incredibly reliable 9mm.
+GLOCK has a balanced form with function and packaged it all up as an easy-to-use, easy-to-conceal, incredibly reliable 9mm.

 My verdict?
 I want one.
 I want to get one, and I want to carry it every day.
-I want to put some XS Big Dot sights on it and put it in N82 Tactical holster and take it with me everywhere.
+I want to put some XS Big Dot sights on it and put it in N8 Tactical Holster and take it with me everywhere.
 I think everybody else will want one too.